CalPolyUROV/UROV2016/SecondaryArduino/README.txt

 This holds the secondary Arduino Stuff

+SerialPortDemo:
+Master Sends multiple of 765, Slave doubles it and sends it back.

 Two Commands for master:
 Master Write: Call a function on Slave and set what Request returns.